The Truth Debate Information

 Let's explore, learn, debate, and grow in our understanding of various religious views.
 How can so many religious groups consider themselves ‘Christians’ but have very different beliefs and convictions?
 And what is up with these mega-churches with their mega-million dollar earning pastors living in mega-million dollar homes?
 Is that WWJD?

 Some people are narrow minded in their faith (their words not ours) that there is only one way to heaven where others believe there are multiple paths to the Promised Land.
-Is “the church” in touch with how they are reaching people when only 36% of Americans believe the bible is true?
+Is “the church” in touch with how they are reaching people when only 56% of Americans believe in God of the Bible?
 Are churches even relevant to millennials or have they just become a gathering place for older, like-minded people to meet and feel good about themselves?

 Whether you’re religious, agnostic, or atheist, we want to hear and learn from you.
 Religions have a lot to do with faith but let's see if we can debate our different beliefs based more on facts than feelings.
 We would love to hear from our Muslim friends about their beliefs and how it differs from what is being perverted as Islamic by ISIS and Al-Qaeda.
 Let’s see how many open dialogues we can have regarding all religions and seek to have a better understanding, and appreciation for, each other’s beliefs.
 (Suggested topics: Only One Way to Heaven; Baptist, Catholic, Mormon, Jehovah’s Witnesses – Are All “Christians” Christians?; The Hypocritical Church; Homosexual Christians; Islam – Radical, Peaceful, Misunderstood; Science vs. Creationism; The Role of Today's Church; Does God Exist?; All Religious or Secular Beliefs)